EdgarCap/Prediction-Assignment-Writeup/README.md

 The variable "classe" in the training dataset have this value:

-* "A" the exercice is done arrcording to specification
+* "A" the exercice is done according to specification

 * "B" the exercice is done throwing the elbows to the front